Tembrel/expressions/README.md

   wrapped values compare equal; their identities are not meaningful.
 Should they be?

-  - It would be possible to give variable expressions their onw identity, so that two instances of `expr("a")` would not be equal to each other, but it would add a burden to the user to keep track of variables in a symbol table, and it would mean that string forms of unequal expressions
+  - It would be possible to use the identity of variable expressions as equality, so that two instances of `expr("a")` would not be equal to each other, but it would add a burden to the user to keep track of variables in a symbol table, and it would mean that string forms of unequal expressions